maxcanic/mci-drupal/README.md

 ## Quick usage

+Most of this will be automated with `dc` tool, once it is finished but this is how it could be done manually and hwo tool operates on its own.
+This is *work in progress* so it may change in time.

-First, clone or download this repository to your projects directory
+First, clone or download this repository to your projects directory (suggested location is `~/Sites`)

 ```
 cd